 So much for that crazy dream, huh?
-As the early days of the Trump administration play out, the amount of political friction seems to keep increasing.
+As the early days of the Trump administration played out, the amount of political friction seemed to keep increasing.
 Demonstrations and marches abound.
-Social media is exploding with righteous indignation and outrage.
+Social media is still exploding with righteous indignation and outrage.
 Citizens are urged to call their congressional representatives constantly.
 Office lunchrooms boil with both gloating and anguish.
 Who has time to get any work done?

 One nationwide survey—first reported in the Atlantic Monthly—found that 29 percent of workers surveyed say they’ve been less productive since the election.
 The vast majority—87 percent—admitted reading political content on social media during the workday, and fully half have seen political arguments break out at work.

 An earlier survey by the American Psychological Association, taken during the campaign, found that one in four workers had been negatively affected by political talk at work.
 Political stress was higher among younger workers and twice as high in men as in women, for one simple reason: “Men were more than twice as likely as women to have said they regularly discuss politics with coworkers (28 percent vs. 13 percent) [and] more than four times as likely to report having argued about politics with a coworker (18 percent vs. 4 percent).”